rakeshranjandas/nihongo-tutor/readme.txt

 	Step c) Click "Apply".

-	Step d) Open developer console > "Console".
+	Step d) Open Developer tools > "Console" tab.

-		If any error, then recheck the added js file - "vocabulary/chapters/js/{chapter_numer}.js" if it follows abovementioned format.
+		If any error, then recheck the added js file - "vocabulary/chapters/js/{#new_chapter}.js" if it follows abovementioned format.